DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

   include Msf::Exploit::Remote::Tcp	# In DOS, DDOS and Exploit include Msf::Auxiliary::Dos       # Only in DOS and DDOS
 ```
+//Need to mentione super and all that stuff first.......

 #### Datastore
-This is a structure used by the Metasploit frameworks to configure options in the Metasploit Module.
+This is a structure used by the Metasploit framework to configure options in the Metasploit Module.
+As previously mentioned, some of these Datastore objects are from Mixins but we can defined new ones as part of the new module.
 ## References
 1. [Make citation - Metasploit different modules](https://docs.rapid7.com/metasploit/msf-overview/)
 1. [Make citation - Metasploit What is a module](https://docs.rapid7.com/metasploit/modules/#:~:text=A%20module%20is%20a%20piece,%2C%20or%20post%2Dexploitation%20module.)